-In April 2018, I found myself in Toronto tagging along on what I assumed to be a site seeing trip, guided by a friend from Peru who was living in the Canadian city.
+In April 2018, I found myself in Toronto tagging along on what I assumed to be a sightseeing trip, guided by a friend from Peru who was living in the Canadian city.
 I walked behind Andrea and Bianka in the wind-cutting cold towards the concrete brutalist mall of Nathan Phillips Square with its stone arches and its buildings from outer space.
 As we approached the center of the plaza, we saw a large crowd gathered holding signs and carrying drums.
 I could soon discern the swishy tones of Brazilian Portuguese and varieties of Spanish being spoken around us.
-As we got closer, the crowd started to dance in concentric circles with the woman leading the dancers beating an alfai, a large Brazilian traditional drum.
-The deep, heavy base of the alfai punctuated the call and response chants of “Marielle!” followed by “Presente!”
+As we got closer, the crowd started to dance in concentric circles, with the woman leading the dancers beating an alfaia, a large Brazilian traditional drum.
+The deep, heavy base of the alfaia punctuated the call and response chants of “Marielle!” followed by “Presente!”
 I realized Andrea had brought us to a public memorial for Marielle Franco, the Black Brazilian politician from the favelas murdered only a few weeks before.
 The vigil was held by Toronto’s Latin American immigrant community and the air felt thick with solidarity and rage.
-What sticks with me about that day is the sound of the drum strikes felt in the pit of my stomach, the alfai slicing the iciness of the air with its sonorous heat, and people’s warm humid breaths drawing veils on the infinitely blue April sky.
+What sticks with me about that day is the sound of the drum strikes felt in the pit of my stomach, the alfaia slicing the iciness of the air with its sonorous heat, and people’s warm humid breaths drawing veils on the infinitely blue April sky.
 A drum beat, like a hammer’s pounding, builds a structure of alternate poles: silence and noise, presence and absence, laughing and crying, dancing and mourning, life and death.
 Such are the poles between which Brazilian poet Adelaide Ivánova’s The Hammer (Commune Editions, 2019, Translated by Chris Daniels) moves beat by rhythmic beat.

 The Hammer’s terse poems chronicle a woman’s confrontation with the Brazilian state after being raped, as well as her exile in Germany and her affair and eventual abandonment by her lover Humboldt.
 In the background of these poems looms the lyrical narrator’s foreignness, her exile from her native Brazil and the unease with which she regards Germany, her new home that can’t help but announce itself as not-home.
-Interspersed throughout the book is the presence of the hammer, a metaphor for abiding within the paradox of the desire to live freely, to consume experience with a greedy eroticism and the threat of sudden extinguishing violence hanging casually around each corner.
+Interspersed throughout the book is the presence of the hammer, a metaphor for abiding within the paradox of the desire to live freely, to consume experience with a greedy eroticism, and the threat of sudden extinguishing violence hanging casually around each corner.

 The book is divided into two thematically intertwined hemispheres, the first about rape, the second about sex.
 In the first half, the narrator recounts the different ways she is forced to substantiate her rape case to the Brazilian bureaucracy, a rehearsal which takes place amongst memories of other women felled by violence who rise up like ghosts throughout the poems.
-Released in the wake of far-right Brazilian president Jair Bolsonar’s 2018 election, The Hammer meditates on fascism’s relationship to gendered violence, which manifests, at best as the liberal state’s complete disinterest in protecting women and gays, and at worst, in the state perpetuating this violence itself.
+Released in the wake of far-right Brazilian president Jair Bolsonaro’s 2018 election, The Hammer meditates on fascism’s relationship to gendered violence, which manifests, at best, as the liberal state’s complete disinterest in protecting women and gays, and at worst, in the state perpetuating this violence itself.
 In “for laura,” the protest chant that I heard in Toronto, the chant that became so ubiquitous for physicalizing the presence of the murdered and disappeared echoes when Ivánova writes, “laura has a body / and a name and they are hers / laura de vermont presente!”

-The center of gravity of the book’s first section is in the poem “the testicles,” where Ivánova ruminates on the fact in courts across the world, women bear the burden of proof for rape by being required to bring forth a witness.
+The center of gravity of the book’s first section is in the poem “the testicles,” where Ivánova ruminates on the fact that in courts across the world, women bear the burden of proof for rape by being required to bring forth a witness.
 The poem opens with the narrator mulling over the contradictions of the requirement to produce a witness, writing, “in german, door viewer / is spy in portuguese / magic eye peephole / is what they say in pakistan / whose official language is / english judas is the word / in france approximating / watchfulness over betrayal / which seems to me the fruit / of resigned wisdom.”
 Embedded within the cool objective cataloguing of the word witness in different languages is the question of why someone would have been raped if a third party was there to witness it.

 But Ivánova pushes the question of witness further when she writes, “…the witnesses / all know they lie what they don’t know is that in latin / witness and testicles / come from the same root which in / this case is an insult to the testicles / such wonderous things...”
 The lines cumulatively suggest that woman are structurally denied the possibility of bearing witness to their own experience, and are instead required to have someone else corroborate.
 The shared latin root of testicle and witness testis contrasts how the culture structurally endows men with an innate capacity to validate their own experience.